Winter Grazing Online Tools - FAQ

 Currently the map is using the Ministry’s slope map – but we understand changes are being made to this and we will update this information when it becomes available.

 Both the proposed Southland Water and Land Plan and the new National Environmental Standard for Freshwater have a list of permitted activity criteria for intensive winter grazing.
-You can find a list of the criteria required here - and information about what to do if you think you need a consent.
+You can find out if you need a resource consent here - and information about what to do if you need a consent.

 Before you start, we suggest you have details on the location of the farm where your wintering will take place, the number of hectares of crop you’ll be establishing and grazing, animal numbers, your farm environmental management plan and nutrient budget.
 You’ll also need to have or can answer questions about an Assessment of Environmental Effects, and be able to answer questions about how your activity meets the policy framework in the proposed plan and national standards.